In this section, you’ll benchmark matrix multiplication performance using SME2, if your machine supports native execution of SME2 instructions.

 Benchmarking and profiling are complex tasks.
 This Learning Path provides a simplified framework for observing SME2-related performance improvements.

-If your machine natively supports SME2, then benchmarking is possible.
+If your machine natively supports SME2, or if the target Android phone supports SMES, then benchmarking is possible.
 When sme2_matmul_asm and sme2_matmul_intr were compiled with BAREMETAL=0, the benchmarking mode is available.

 Benchmarking mode is enabled by prepending the M, K, N optional parameters with an iteration count (I).